Jay Inslee: Second term: 2017–2021

-Third term: 2021–present
+Third term: 2021–2025

 Inslee began his third term on January 13, 2021.

 On April 8, 2021, Inslee signed a bill restoring voting rights to convicted felons after they finish serving their sentences.
 This made Washington the 20th state to have such laws, and it was primarily sponsored by representative Tarra Simmons, who was formerly incarcerated herself.

 On May 4, 2021, Inslee signed a new capital gains tax into law.
 The tax narrowly passed the Senate, 25–24.
 It affects certain investments, such as the sale of stocks and bonds, and taxes profits that total $250,000 or more at 7%.
 It includes many exemptions, including retirement accounts, livestock, timber, and real estate.
 This was followed by two lawsuits, which were later consolidated into one, led by former state attorney general and Inslee's 2012 gubernatorial opponent Rob McKenna.
 The lawsuit alleges that the tax is a state income tax in disguise and is unconstitutional due to precedent, with a graduated state income tax being declared unconstitutional in 1933.
 In September 2021, Grant County superior court judge Brian Huber allowed this lawsuit to proceed.
+In March 2023, the Washington Supreme Court dismissed the lawsuit and upheld the new capital gains tax, which took effect in April 2023.

 In August 2021, Inslee mandated vaccinations for state and health care workers by October 18 without a weekly testing alternative.

 Upon the resignation of New York governor Andrew Cuomo on August 23, 2021, Inslee became the longest-serving current governor in the United States.
-Inslee has filed initial paperwork to run for a fourth term in the 2024 election, but has not formally announced a run.
-Although a few of his predecessors have run, no governor in Washington's history has ever been elected to a fourth term.
+Inslee filed initial paperwork to run for a fourth term in the 2024 election, but announced in May 2023 that he would not run for a fourth term.
+Although some governors have run for a fourth term, none has been elected to a fourth term in the state's history.